-4.4.2 Stocks with OFL and ABC Set by Relatively Data-Poor Quantitative or Nonquantitative Assessment, Category 2
+4.4.2 Stocks with OFL and ABC Set by Data-Moderate Quantitative Assessment, Category 2

-These stocks with OFL set by relatively data-poor or data-moderate quantitative or non quantitative assessments typically do not have a recent, quantitative assessmentare less robust and more uncertain than category 1 assessments, but there may be a previous assessment or some indicators of the status of the stockdo inform stock status by including at least one time series index of relative abundance.
-Category 2 stocks may also have a recent assessment that was judged to be relatively data-poor by the SSC.
-Detailed biological information (i.e., age and/or length composition data) is not routinely available or used in an assessment for these stocks, and OFL levels have typically been established on the basis of a data-moderate assessment which uses an historical catch-based approach (e.g., average eatch, depletion-corrected average eatch, or depletion based stock reduction analysis), coupled with at least one index of relative abundance trends in a fishery independent survey or some other index of current biomass.
-Typically, the spawning biomass, level of recruitment, or the current fishing mortality rate for Category 2 stocks are unknown.-The Council places high priority on improving the information for managing these stocks so that they may be moved to Category category 1 status.
+These stocks with OFL set by data-moderate quantitative assessments are less robust and more uncertain than Category 1 assessments, but do inform stock status by including at least one time series index of relative abundance.
+Category 2 stocks may have a recent assessment that was conducted using a Council-approved data-moderate assessment approach (e.g., extended DB-SRA) or that was judged to be relatively data-poor by the SSC (e.g., inadequate compositional data to estimate annual recruitment deviations).
+Detailed biological information (i.e., age and/or length composition data) is not routinely available or used in an assessment for these stocks, and OFL levels have typically been established on the basis of a data-moderate assessment which uses an historical catch-based approach coupled with at least one index of relative abundance.
+The Council places high priority on improving the information for managing these stocks so that they may be moved to Category 1 status.

-Since there is greater scientific uncertainty for category 2 stocks relative to category 1 stocks, the scientific uncertainty buffer is generally greater than that recommended for category 1 stocks.
-A P\ approach can be used to determine the ABC.
-In such cases, the SSC recommends a value for $\sigma$ , which is typically larger than an associated $\sigma$ for category 1 stocks, and the Council chooses the P\ value to determine the size of the scientific uncertainty buffer.
+Since there is greater scientific uncertainty for Category 2 stocks relative to Category 1 stocks, the scientific uncertainty buffer is generally greater than that recommended for Category 1 stocks.
+A $P^$ approach can be used to determine the ABC.
+In such cases, the SSC recommends a value for $\sigma$ , which is typically larger than an associated $\sigma$ for Category 1 stocks, and the Council chooses the $P^$ value to determine the size of the scientific uncertainty buffer.
+While other approaches for determining the scientific uncertainty in calculating the OFL (i.e., determining the ABC) are allowed (see below), only the $P^$ approach has been used since implementation of the new harvest management framework in 2011 under Amendment 23.

-The following approaches can be considered for setting the ABC for category 2 stocks:
+The following approaches can be considered for setting the ABC for Category 2 stocks:

-- Continue to apply a buffer of .25 for category 2 stocks for consistency with current practice until the SSC has developed and applied an appropriate analytical framework; or - Set the value of sigma for category 2 stocks to two times the coefficient of variation (CV) for category 1 stocks.
+- Apply a buffer of .25 for Category 2 stocks or - Set the value of sigma for Category 2 stocks to two times the coefficient of variation (CV) for Category 1 stocks.
 These specific values are not based on a formal analysis of assessment outcomes and could change substantially when the SSC reviews additional analyses.